top of page

 Dosti Music Project is an initiative of the U.S. Embassy in Pakistan, produced by Bang on a Can’s Found Sound Nation.

-The Dosti Music Project invited a group of Pakistani, Indian, and U.S. musicians from a wide variety of traditions, ranging from Sufi singing to beatmaking to avant garde jazz, to collaboratively write, record, and perform original music, reinvent traditional music, and develop impactful initiatives aimed at local and international communities.
-Dosti, which means friendship in both Urdu and Hindi, seeks to transcend political and cultural barriers through cross-cultural musical collaboration.
+In 2015 and 2016, FSN partnered with the U.S. Embassy Islamabad to bring together musicians from Pakistan, India and the U.S. for a month-long residency and tour focused on cultural exchange and collaboration.
+The Dosti Music Project invited musicians from a wide variety of traditions, ranging from Sufi singing to beatmaking to avant garde jazz, to collaboratively write, record, and perform original music, reinvent traditional music, and develop impactful civic and social initiatives.

+Dosti, which means friendship in both Urdu and Hindi, models a creative, cooperative, and egalitarian cultural exchange between India, Pakistan, and the United States – providing a powerful template for cross-national discourse and people-to-people diplomacy.
 The cultures of India and Pakistan are deeply interconnected, yet creating opportunities for people-to-people contact can be challenging.
-Still, music has always served as a binding force in South Asia: Bollywood is wildly popular on both sides of the border, just as ghazal singers attract audiences in both countries and across the region.
-Indians and Pakistanis have an immense shared cultural experience upon which to build new collaborations – the Dosti Music Project provides a space for that to happen.
-In 2017, Found Sound Nation released Travelers: Dosti Music Project, a compilation of 12 tracks and accompanying music videos from the first two years of Dosti.
+Music has always served as a binding force in South Asia: Bollywood is wildly popular on both sides of the border, just as ghazal singers attract audiences in both countries and across the region.
+Indians and Pakistanis have an immense shared cultural experience upon which to build new collaborations.

-The Dosti Music Project brought together a diverse group of musicians from Pakistan, India, and the U.S. in 2015 and 2016 for a month-long residency and tour focused on cultural exchange and collaboration.
+The Dosti Music Project brought together musicians from Pakistan, India, and the U.S. in an effort to transcend political and cultural barriers through cross-cultural musical collaboration.

 Music & Conflict